mcfnord/hc/README.md

 # Hexagonal Chess Online

 Hexagonal Chess on ASP.NET Core 3.1 or so.
-This repository contains server code and a text-based client.
+This repository contains server code, a text-based client, and a draft of an AI player.

 ## Winning